concordion/concordion-logback-extension/src/test/resources/specification/Specification.md

 2. [Register the Extension](Extension.md#registeringtheextension "c:run")
 3. [Start Logging](Extension.html#usingtheextension)

-**Tip:** Don't bother catching exceptions and logging them - the extension will do it for you.
-Ideally just allow exceptions to propagate up the stack and allow this extension to catch and log the exception - unless you need to catch the exception and do something.
+**Tip:** There is no need to catch and log exceptions as the extension will do this for you.

 ## HTML Logging / Reporting

 [HTML Logs](HtmlLog.md "c:run") provide the information in a more digestible format and can include screenshots and other data to back up what the test has done.

-It is easy to switch between Text and HTML formatted logging so feel free to experiment.
+HTML logs are enabled by default so once you've completed the getting started section you're ready to start using them.

 ## Tooltip Logs